molgenis/hadoop-pipeline/README.md

 	* `<bwa_reference_file_prefix>.fasta.sa`

 ### Creating a tools.tar.gz

+A `tools.tar.gz` is already supplied in the main directory.
+If this somehow does not work or is lost, please use the steps below to create a new one.

 1. Create a `tools` directory. to store the tools in.
 2. Add the following tools to the created directory:
 	* Burrows-Wheeler Aligner